How to Find a CTO for Your SaaS Solution?

 Administrator and integrator.
 At this stage, almost no need because there is no one to manage and no one to integrate.
 For small teams, these qualities are needed to a minimum.

 At this stage, CTO should ensure that the feedback from the customers of the product is implemented as quickly as possible and the product begins to satisfy their expectations as much as possible.
-In the beginning, most likely the development of promising functionality will recede into the background or maybe suspended altogether.
+In the beginning, the development of promising functionality will most likely recede into the background or be suspended altogether.

-We will have to work very closely with marketers in order to ensure maximum product compliance with the market, so CTO should be as business-driven as possible.
+We must work closely with marketers to ensure maximum product compliance with the market, so CTO should be as business-driven as possible.
 Each pivot will be a serious task for him.

-Since at this stage most of the money goes into sales and marketing, CTO should provide support and maintenance of the product with a minimum budget without spending money on the development of what does not provide marketing benefits.
+Since, at this stage most of the money goes into sales and marketing, CTO should provide support and maintenance of the product with a minimum budget without spending money on developing what does not provide marketing benefits.

 If the product is successful and growing, then CTO will have to recruit people to conduct interviews, begin to form a team and fine-tune processes.
-Most likely at this moment, he will still be personally involved in project management and analytics, but gradually this will have to be delegated.
-If all is well, it is at that moment that CTO begins to transform into a manager.
+Most likely, at this moment, he will still be personally involved in project management and analytics, but gradually this will have to be delegated.
+If all is well, at that moment, CTO begins to transform into a manager.

 The worst mistake of the chief technology officer at this stage is to be focused on something other than making the product as adequate as possible for the market and going through the stage of establishing it as a business.